Everything You Need to Pack for a Trip to Hawaii

-To ensure safe and fun travels to Hawaii, here's everything you need for a trip to the Aloha State.
+To ensure safe and fun travels to the Aloha State, here's everything you need to pack for a trip to Hawaii.

 Let’s start with the obvious.
 You can’t travel to Hawaii without spending some time in the water.
 For this, you’ll need a comfortable bathing suit that still looks good in pictures.

 We recommend bringing two swimsuits on your trip.
 Chances are that you’ll spend some time in the water every day, so you’ll want to use one while the other one dries.